-You can apply for a residence card if you’re from outside the European Economic Area (EEA) and living with a European partner or family member who’s not British.
+You may be able to apply for a residence card if you’re from outside the European Economic Area (EEA) and you’re the family member, or extended family member, of an EEA national.

-You don’t need a residence card to live in the UK, but it can:
+You don’t need to apply for a residence card as a family member but it can:

 - help you re-enter the country more quickly and easily if you travel abroad